next-gen-dev/vscode-run-function/README.md

 #### Ideas and Improvements:

 -   Add an option to change auto-save behavior
-    -   Auto-save: Saves the file when "Execute function" is clicked.
+    -   Auto-save: Saves the file when "Run function" is clicked.
 This should also print "Auto saved" in the console
     -   Ask: Shows a dialog to offer saving the file
     -   Temp file: Creates a temp file in the same folder and executes that instead.
 Might have problems if other files require the file (circular references)
     -   Don't save: Doesn't save the file.
 Executes the saved file.
 Should notify the user that it's executing the unsaved version
 -   Support `.js` and `.jsx` files
--   Add a setting to choose the output between the information alert and just the Output or Debug Console
 -   Only show the CodeLens for supported file extensions
+-   Function Parameters
 -   Add a VSCode command (Cmd+Shift+P) to run the current function

 ## Developing